 The 7 feasts in the bible

-WHY KEEP THE 7 FEASTS IN THE BIBLE
+WHY should we celebrate THE 7 FEASTS IN THE BIBLE?

-Even though we as a family do not celebrate Christmas, and this article is not about Christmas, I want to bring it up as an example.
+Even though we as a family do not celebrate Christmas, and this article is not about Christmas, I want start by bringing it up as an example.

-All of this is of course fantastically lovely, but also a little sad that it has become The highlight of the year.
+All of this is of course fantastically lovely, but also very very sad, that it has become The highlight of the year and totally covers the most important feasts that God has established.
+It is man made traditions and I just imagine my father in heaven so sad about it.
 I would like to bring some thoughts to life and reveal some truths that can be covered by all of the other pagan holidays that have become a normal part of our modern society, commercials, shopping business and habits that are just followed without recognizing what is actually being celebrated.

 Ready let’s go!